 Why is this a problem?

 Template sites, or boilerplate sites, are set up to mimic a new webpage and will have some type of malware hidden on a link within the site.
-You won’t find anything wrong on the homepage of this site, but the deeper you get the more likely you are to stumble onto something malicious.
+You won’t find anything inherently wrong on the homepage of this site, but the deeper you get the more likely you are to stumble onto something malicious.

 A human combing through sites might miss that this site is deceptive.
 Luckily, our well-trained AI caught this one before our customers became affected.